MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 > [!Note]
 > The return locations, including blank locations, defined in the **Shopify Shop Card** are used on the created credit memo.
 The system ignores the original locations from orders or shipments.

-### Use a default location for returns

-You can use the original return location from Shopify for refunds and returns.
-The location helps ensure that locations are accurate on credit memos, which reduces manual adjustments and streamlines the returns process.

-To turn on the feature, on the **Shopify Shop Card** page, in the **Return Location Priority** field choose **Original > Default Location**.

-The **Return Location Priority** field offers the following options:

-* **Default Return Location**: This is the default option.
-It uses the value from the Default Return Location field when creating sales credit memos.
-* **Original > Default Location**: Select this option if you want the connector to find the original location on the Shopify refund or, if applicable, the Shopify return document.
-If the connector can't find the original location, for example, when an item is restocked in several locations, it uses the **Default Return Location** defined on the **Shopify Shop Card** page.

 ## Gift cards